Macrometacorp/docs/docs/cep/stream-worker-logging.md

 FROM EVERY (e1=StockDataStream[not(e1.price is null)]) -> e2=StockDataStream[e1.price != e2.price];
 ```

-This example creates a medium complexity stream worker that logs stock price changes.
-The log sink records the symbol, previous price, and current price.
+This stream worker processes stock data and logs price changes.
+It creates a stock data stream and a log sink called `PriceChangeLog`.
+The `INSERT` statement logs price changes for each stock symbol, capturing the previous price and the current price when a change occurs.

 ### Example 3

+This example creates an advanced stream worker that logs IoT data, including temperature and humidity readings.
+It also logs anomalies, such as when the temperature is above a certain threshold or humidity is below a certain threshold.

 ```sql
 CREATE STREAM IoTDataStream (deviceId string, temperature double, humidity double, timestamp string);